-This behaviour can be changed from Options > Settings > Archive manager, Extraction section, unchecking "Interactive extraction, extract then move to destination" option.
+This behaviour can be changed from Options > Settings > Archive manager, Extraction section, unchecking "Extract then move to destination" option.

 This will allow unattended extraction tasks, with existing files being handles as specified in the naming conflict policy (set in bottom dropdown menu on this screen) without requiring further interaction from the user.